 Rhubarb & Rosehip Cordial, Lime, Lemon, Topped with Soda.

 Teetotal G ‘n’ T, The Temperance Spirit Company £3.75

 Not just a tonic water, the innovative guys at The Temperance Spirit Company have made a non-alcoholic version of a Gin and Tonic.
-We will serve just like a G & T, garnished and iced in a ‘balloon’ glass.
+We serve IT just like a G & T, garnished and iced in a balloon glass.

 A SELECTION OF ALCOHOL FREE SOFT DRINKS

 Franklin & Sons £3.00

 Grown up soft drinks from the Franklin family.
 With over 100 years experience they combine with only the finest ingredients to create quality British cold beverages.